Dorćol: Buildings

+During the Serbian-Ottoman war in 1876, a corps of Russian volunteers headed by Mikhail Chernyayev arrived in Belgrade, where they continued to conscript volunteers.
+For their purposes, a mobile military church also came from Russia and followed them to the battlefields.
+The mobile church was dedicated to the Holly Prince Alexander Nevsky.
+It was located at the Great Market, at the top of Dorćol, and used for eucharists and requiem masses.
+When it was moved in 1876, residents of Dorćol formed a board for the construction of the church and a small, stone church was built a bit below modern one, dedicated to Alexander Nevsky, too.

-Church of Alexander Nevsky was originally built by the Russian monks in 1876.
-Original stone church was demolished in 1891 due to the urban expansion of Dorćol.
+The church was demolished in 1891 due to the urban expansion of Dorćol.
 The foundation stone for the new church was laid down by the Serbian heir apparent Aleksandar Karađorđević in 1912 but the Balkan Wars and World War I prevented to completion of the church until 1930 with the Royal family of Karađorđević being the largest donors.
-The church is built in the medieval Serbian Moravian style.
+Designed by Jelisaveta Načić, the church is built in the medieval Serbian Moravian style.
+Ornamented with interlaces and rose windows, it has an aethereal appearance as opposed to its sturdy medieval paragons.

 Memorial bust to Alexander Nevsky was dedicated in the churchyard on 18 November 2021.